Order continuity and regularity on vector lattices and on lattices of continuous functions

-If additionally $E$ is Archimedean, then the conditions above are equivalent to \item[(vi)] There is an order dense and majorizing sublattice $H$ of $E$ which is regular in $F$. \end{corollary} \begin{proof} Equivalence of (i), (iii) and (vi) follows from Corollary \ref{oc}, while equivalence of (i), (iv) and (v) follows from Theorem \ref{hoc}. (ii)$\Rightarrow$(i) is trivial, while the converse follows from the fact that $E\cap H$ is an ideal in $E$, therefore it is regular in $E$, from where it is regular in $F$, and so in $H$ (see remarks \ref{tran} and \ref{menag}). \end{proof}
+\begin{corollary} For a sublattice $E$ of $F$ the following conditions are equivalent: \item[(i)] $E$ is regular; \item[(ii)] $E\cap H$ is regular in $H$, for every ideal $H$ of $F$; \item[(iii)] There is a majorizing $G\subset E_{+}$ such that $E\cap F_{g}$ is regular in $F_{g}$, for every $g\in G$; \item[(iv)] $E\cap H$ is a band in $E$, for every band $H$ in $F$; \item[(v)] $G^{dd}_{F}\cap E= G^{dd}_{E}$, for every $G\subset E$; \item[(v')] $G^{dd}_{F}\cap E= G^{dd}_{E}$, for every ideal $G\subset E$; \item[(vi)] There is an order dense and majorizing sublattice $H$ of $E$ which is regular in $F$. \end{corollary} \begin{proof} Equivalence of (i), (iii) and (vi) follows from Corollary \ref{oc}, while equivalence of (i), (iv), (v) and (v') follows from Theorem \ref{hoc}. (ii)$\Rightarrow$(i) is trivial, while the converse follows from the fact that $E\cap H$ is an ideal in $E$, therefore it is regular in $E$, from where it is regular in $F$, and so in $H$ (see remarks \ref{tran} and \ref{menag}). \end{proof}